 A CDN is a network of servers that can deliver web contents to users quickly and efficiently.
 To reduce latency, CDNs cache content on edge servers in close proximity to end users known as point-of-presence (POP) sites.
 Azure CDN works the same way to provide content to its global resources and users.

-Check out this YouTube video to get started with Azure Content Delivery Network (CDN) :
+Check out this YouTube video on Azure Course:

-You will learn more about Azure content delivery network in this blog through the following topics:
+You will learn more about the Azure content delivery network in this blog through the following topics:

 Overview of Azure CDN